 It is not uncommon to repeat the same operation more than once, for example for monitoring or reporting purposes.
 SQL comes with a very powerful mechanism to do this by creating views.
 Views are a form of query that is saved in the database, and can be used to look at, filter, and even update information.
 One way to think of views is as a table, that can read, aggregate, and filter information from several places before showing it to you.

-Creating a view from a query requires to add
+Creating a view from a query requires us to add

 CREATE VIEW viewname AS

 before the query itself.
-For example, imagine that my project only covers
+For example, imagine that our project only covers

 the data gathered during the summer (May - September) of 2000.
 That